South Australian Housing Trust: 1950s "austerity" housing

 The Housing Trust built a great number of basic homes to 15 different plans for purchase by qualifying families, and were targeted at self-reliant young couples filling the new jobs in manufacturing created by Playford's policies.
 The houses were little more than shells, with the new owners fitting them out as time, energy and finances permitted.

 To these were added a set of "mirror image" plans, and further variety was achieved by specifying different roofing materials: tiles, of either cement or terracotta, or corrugated sheets, of either galvanized iron or asbestos cement.
 Most houses were built of brick, the outer walls being of cavity construction with the outer skin either brick or Mount Gambier stone.

+On land with reactive "Bay of Biscay" soil, the plans were executed in brick veneer construction.

 1960s–late 1990s

 The Trust's wide roles as a large-scale developer and public housing authority were curtailed from the late 1980s.
 The statutory authority also came under departmental control, at first under the Department of Human Services, and from 2004 under the Department for Families and Communities.
 In its 70th year the functions of the SAHT were taken over by Housing SA, a division within that department.